Rowdy (2014 film): Reception

-The film received positive reviews from critics though they drew comparisons and similarities with Ram Gopal Varma's Sarkar.
+The film received positive reviews from critics, though they drew comparisons and similarities with Varma's previous film Sarkar.

 The Hindu gave a review stating "The film is helped hugely by good performances from Mohan Babu, Vishnu and Jayasudha.
 While Varma can be commended for channelising Mohan Babu’s aggression in an apt role, one wishes he hadn’t made the actor say ‘respect’ so many times that it becomes a joke.
 Rowdy is one of the better films from Varma is recent times but offers nothing new in content."
 Oneindia Entertainment gave a review stating "Overall, Ram Gopal Varma has taken the story from his Sarkar and weaved a different screenplay for Rowdy keeping Telugu audience in mind.
 He has also added a few commercial ingredients to it.
 It is a good entertainer and will be a treat for action lovers.
 Must watch the film for Mohan Babu fans" and rated the film 3/5.
 Deccan Chronicle gave a review stating "Varma’s films are always technically good and ‘Rowdy’ is no exception.
 The action sequences are well choreographed, especially the one where goons surround Mohan Babu.
 RGV, however, is still out of touch and most of the scenes and camera angles are mere repetitions of his earlier films.
 If you haven't seen ‘Sarkar’, you can watch ‘Rowdy’, especially for Mohan Babu's performance" and rated the film 2.5/5.

 123telugu.com gave a review stating "‘Rowdy’ is an intense action thriller that makes for a good watch.
 If you have seen Godfather, the impact may be a little less.
 The movie's appeal might be limited to A centers alone.
 Watch the film for Mohan Babu" and rated the film 3.25/5. idlebrain.com gave a review stating "Mohan Babu is a superb actor.
 After M Dharmaraju MA and Rayalaseema Ramanna Chowdary, this is the most compelling character he has done in his career.
 It took a director of Ram Gopal Varma calibre to present Mohan Babu in a natural avatar.
 Plus points of the film are Mohan Babu, Vishnu Manchu, and their characterizations.
 On the flip side, a toned-down violence and a compelling second half would have made the movie more universal.
 On a whole, Rowdy is a special film that adds a feather to the cap of Mohan Babu" and rated the film 3/5.
 IndiaGlitz gave a review stating "If you wanted to see Mohan Babu do an Amitabh Bachchan while retaining his irreverent style, 'Rowdy' fulfills that urge.
 The discerning might lament it as a dumbed-down version of Sarkar, though" and rated the film 3.25/5.